ACCESS-NRI/um2nc-standalone/integration/INTEGRATION_README.md

 ### Version `1`
 As for version `0` but using the `--simple` option to get more consistent variable names.

+### Version `2.2.0`
+The version 2.2.0 data was created using the `um2nc convert --simple` command using commit `b7bbcdf`: https://github.com/ACCESS-NRI/um2nc-standalone/tree/b7bbcdf7b1440c6890e350cedab499d42234b85a.
+The only changes compared to the version 1 test data are changes to the `cell_methods` attributes, and `standard_name` for field s33i001.

 All test data is located in `/g/data/vk83/testing/data/um2nc/integration-tests`.